MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 </html>
 ```

-This instructs the browser to requested our Google fonts during the App's initial load.
-The font's themselves will only be apparent once we bind the CSS Font-Families to our html.
-To do this we'll need to extend our Theme by adding a Typography configuration.
+This instructs the browser to request our Google fonts during the App's initial load.
+The fonts themselves will only be apparent once we bind the CSS Font-Families to our HTML.
+To do this we'll need to extend our theme by adding a Typography configuration.

 MUI's Typography component allow configuration for the following variants (I've added their default HTML element mapping as inline comments):